oracle/terraform-provider-oci/website/docs/d/apigateway_gateways.html.markdown

 * `ip_addresses` - An array of IP addresses associated with the gateway.
 	* `ip_address` - An IP address.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in a Failed state.
+* `network_security_group_ids` - An array of Network Security Groups OCIDs associated with this API Gateway.
 * `response_cache_details` - Base Gateway response cache.
 	* `authentication_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Vault Service secret resource.
 	* `authentication_secret_version_number` - The version number of the authentication secret to use.